The fees for unregistered traffic increase starting June 1, 2023:

 The fees for unregistered traffic starting on July 1, 2023:

 AT&T's grace period is ending on March 1, 2022.
 The following fees apply for registered traffic:

 Beginning June 1, 2023, unregistered traffic will incur the following fees for AT&T:

 - If you want to register with The Campaign Registry (TCR) directly, reach out to your Account Manager or Bandwidth Support Team to enable your account.
 Please share your campaigns with Bandwidth so they can be imported to your account.

 - If you want to use Bandwidth to register your brands and campaigns, your Account Manager is also ready to help.
 Not sure who your Account Manager is?
 Please open a ticket with your Bandwidth Support Team or hit us up at (855) 864-7776.

-Certain mobile carriers are adjusting the throughput caps they've historically enforced on local messaging for business senders, also known as A2P programs, while imposing new registration requirements and paying additional fees.
-The throughput limits will vary, but wanted messages in registered campaigns should receive better throughput than the traditional 1 message per second (MPS).
+Certain mobile carriers are adjusting the throughput caps they've historically enforced on local messaging for business senders, also known as application-to-person (A2P) programs, while imposing new registration requirements and paying additional fees.
+The throughput limits will vary but wanted messages in registered campaigns should receive better throughput than the traditional 1 message per second (MPS).

 Note: Not registering A2P campaigns with The Campaign Registry doesn't bypass the mobile carriers’ additional per-message fees.

 Verizon launched their 10DLC program in February 2020 without a pre-registration requirement for A2P senders.
 Verizon’s A2P program supports additional throughput to Verizon subscribers on all local phone numbers but also includes increased per-message A2P fees.
 Meanwhile, AT&T and T-Mobile have created plans of their own, which have new and different requirements for local number message senders.